brad-king-dev/PowerPlant/README.md

 # The Power Plant Project
 This project was created to further demonstrate dependency injection, the usefulness of interfaces and various other C# techniques for Code Louisville.
-Our strategy with this app is to rely on the Program.cs of PowerPlant.Console to orchestrate the dependencies, but let the respective services and models do the work.
-With this strategy, we have a set of loosely coupled components, allowing Program.cs to tie them together and make them function as an application.
+Our strategy with this app is to rely on the Program.cs of PowerPlant.Console to orchestrate the dependencies, but let the respective services and models do the work

  ## What the app is doing
 Using state of the art technology, we can create widgets from electricity.
 Our first implementation uses a CoalPowerPlant to generate power and store generated energy into an energy store.
 Our WidgetManufacturingPlant withdraws energy from the energy store to create widgets.
 The DaySimulator simulates days and hours, generating power every hour, and generating widgets as long as there is enough power to do so.